Navigating Career Fairs

 Twitter: Companies and organization are also effectively using this tool.
 Job seekers are making a huge mistake by not taking advantage of Twitter and following a potential employer’s Twitter feed.
 Many companies have a special account just for their career division and a number of recruiters have Twitter accounts themselves.

 Cover Letters: Anytime you send a resume to a potential employer, you should include a cover letter.
-Followup with recruiters after a career fair by re-sending your resume and cover letter.
-While many will tell you they never read cover letters, many do.
-It’s not worth it to try and guess who does and doesn’t read cover letters, so just write the letter and tailor it to the specific position you are applying for.
+Follow up with recruiters after a career fair by re-sending your resume and cover letter.
+While many recruiters will tell you they never read cover letters, many actually do read them.
+Be sure to write the letter and tailor it to the specific position for which you are applying.

 Other company representatives: Believe it or not, your employer meetings at career fairs can really pay off when reaching out to other representatives of the company.
-Use the story as a lead in for cover letters, conversations or interviews to show your effort in connecting with an employer.
+Use the story as part of the introduction in your cover letters, conversations, or interviews to highlight your effort in connecting with the employer.